Originally approved October 2021

 - Assist their institutions and community to prepare for and respond to disasters at the local, regional, state, and federal level.

-- Serve as subject matter experts on the allocation of scare health care resources.
+- Serve as subject matter experts on the allocation of scarce health care resources.
 Emergency physicians must be at the table (direct input) when decisions are made, not just expected to respond to disasters.

 - Work with institutions and local health agencies to educate health care providers about disaster plans and demand realistic exercises that test those plans, in order to promote effective and timely response.